cameronmathis/Tac.io/README.md

 * [Contact](#contact)

 ## General info
 This is a project I decided I wanted to do after being exposed to JavaFX at an internship in 2019.
-Since then, it has grown to much more than I ever intended.
+I had a graphic designer create all the images used.
+It is definitely the most visually appealing program I have ever developed.

 ## Setup
 In order to run, clone this repo onto your local machine.